Blog

 Manufacturing industries – Manufacturing industries use various Arvico Rubber’s components like diaphragms, O-Rings, seals, valves, and gaskets.
 They choose these components in EPDM rubber because of their favorable properties.
 Check out our products page.
 You will be able to customize any of these in EPDM.

-HVAC – The Heating Ventilation and Air Conditioning industry also uses EPDM rubber to make its gaskets, seals, insulation parts, PTFE, sleeves or seat rings, rubber stators, hoses and tubing.
+HVAC – The Heating Ventilation and Air Conditioning industry also uses EPDM rubber to make its gaskets, seals, insulation parts, PTFE, sleeves or seat rings, rubber stators, hoses, and tubing.
 This material is preferred for its weather-resistance properties.

 Other uses – Other than the above industries, EPDM may be used for a variety of other applications, including the following.